kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 `hasNext()` or `read()`, or DatasetWriter's `write()` or `flush()`.
 Once a stream has been closed via the `close()` method, no further IO is permitted, nor may it be reopened.

+Writing to a dataset always follows the same sequence of events.
+A user obtains an instance of a `Dataset` from a `DatasetRepository` either by creating a new, or loading an existing dataset.
+With a reference to a `Dataset`, you can obtain a writer using its `getWriter()` method, open it, write any number of entities, flush as necessary, and close it to release resources back to the system.
+The use of `flush()` and `close()` can dramatically affect data durability.
+Implementations of the `DatasetWriter` interface are free to define the semantics of data durability as appropriate for their storage subsystem.
+See the implementation javadoc on either the streams or the dataset for more information.

+_Example: Writing to a Hadoop FileSystem_

+    DatasetRepository repo = new FileSystemDatasetRepository(
+      FileSystem.get(new Configuration()), new Path("/data"));

+    Dataset integers = repo.create("integers",
+      new DatasetDescriptor.Builder()
+        .schema("MyInteger.avsc")
+        .get()
+    );

+    /*
+     * Getting a writer never performs IO, so it's safe to do this outside of
+     * the try block.
+Here we're using Avro Generic records, discussed in
+     * greater details later.
+See the Entities section.
+     */
+    DatasetWriter<GenericData.Record> writer = integers.getWriter();

+    try {
+      writer.open();

+      for (int i = 0; i < Integer.MAX_VALUE; i++) {
+        writer.write(new GenericDataRecord(integers.getSchema())
+          .set("i", i)
+          .build()
+        );

+        // Flush every 100K records.
+        if (i % 100000 == 0) {
+          writer.flush();
+        }
+      }
+    } finally {
+      // Always explicitly close writers!
+      writer.close();
+    }

+Datasets may optionally be partitioned to facilitate piecemeal storage management, as well as optimized access to data under one or more predicates.
+A dataset is considered partitioned if it has an associated partition strategy (described later).
+When entities are written to a partitioned dataset, they are automatically written to the proper partition, as expected.
+The semantics of a partition are defined by the implementation; this interface makes no guarantee as to the performance of reading or writing across partitions, availability of a partition in the face of failures, or the efficiency of partition elimination under one or more predicates (i.e. partition pruning in query engines).
+It is not possible to partition an existing non-partitioned dataset, nor can you write data into a partitioned dataset that does not land in a partition.
+Should you decide to partition an existing dataset, the best course of action is to create a new partitioned dataset with the same schema as the existing dataset, and use MapReduce to convert the dataset in batch to the new format.
+It is possible to add or remove partitions from a partitioned dataset.
+A partitioned dataset can provide a list of partitions (described later).

 ### Partitioned Datasets